5 Unity Street Chambers, Bristol BS1 5HH

 Specialist property lawyer, with particular interest in landlord and tenant, especially social housing.

 Iain represents many local authorities, housing associations and other social landlords, limited companies and private individuals, mostly in County and High Court claims and occasionally in the Court of Appeal.
-He lectures and provides seminars on property related issues to a wide variety of audiences upon invitation.
+He trains teams, lectures and provides seminars on property related issues to a wide variety of audiences upon invitation.

 Landlord and Tenant practice includes residential and commercial work:

 Neighbour nuisance and related anti-social behaviour matters (“neighbours from hell”) including antisocial behaviour injunctions and possession claims, housing disrepair, homelessness, tenancy fraud, general social housing law, particularly relating to the effect of the Equality Act 2010 and the effect of the ECHR etc. Iain has over twenty-five years’ experience of social housing disrepair claims and a proactive, fresh approach to dealing with such litigation on both sides.
 He is looking forward to the challenges which will arise for landlords now that the Homes (Fitness for Human Habitation) Act 2018 has come into force.
 Iain also represents public authorities in judicial review and administrative court cases.
 He is happy to advise on drafting and updating social housing tenancies and other occupation agreements to incorporate the effect of statutory changes and developments in the law.